 Yes a walker with a seat falls under the same classification as other walkers (Durable Medical Equipment) and will be covered by Medicare, under the same four conditions listed above.

-The Medicare website has a list of participating suppliers which you can find here.
+The Medicare website has a list which you can find here.

 What’s the difference between Medicare and Medicaid?